dgaydukov/cert-aws/sa/files/sa.md

 aws cognito-identity get-open-id-token --identity-id={IDENTITY_ID} --logins cognito-idp.us-east-1.amazonaws.com/{USER_POOL_ID}={ID_TOKEN}
 aws sts assume-role-with-web-identity --role-arn={ROLE_ARN} --role-session-name=temprole --web-identity-token={OPEN_ID_TOKEN}
 ```
+You can enable unauthenticated access for guest users in identity pool (by setting `AllowUnauthenticatedIdentities: true`).
+You also would need attach role to `unauthenticated` under `AWS::Cognito::IdentityPoolRoleAttachment`.
+After this guest users would have permission defined by that role.

 ###### CodePipeline(CodeCommit/CodeBuild/CodeDeploy)
 CodePipeline - aws ci/cd tool, like jenkins.
 There are following stages: